Share this blog!

 In these emails, I return their edited manuscript and explain how to handle the revising process.

-• Sent for copyediting round if they got separate rounds
+• Copyediting nonfiction round finished (sent for round two if they got separate rounds)

 Finish and follow-up

-• Listing ways we can help each other (this is where I ask for a review and if I can include their book in my portfolio); sent a week or so after I finished their project
+• How we can help each other: listing ways we can help each other (this is where I ask for a review and if I can include their book in my portfolio); sent a week or so after I finished their project

 Marketing emails

-• Sent to the person whom I was referred to
+• Referred for editing services (sent to the person whom I was referred to)

-• Cold emailing a fiction publishing company
+• Editing services for (cold emailing a fiction publishing company)

-• Cold emailing a nonfiction publishing company
+• Editing services for (cold emailing a nonfiction publishing company)

-Marketing to current clients
+• Marketing to current clients

-This email template is different than the others; it contains various ideas for sending out these emails
+• this email template is different than the others; it contains various ideas for sending out these emails

 Emergency emails